 5128.204-1 United States bonds or notes.

-When a contractor furnishes security in lieu of corporate or individual sureties on bonds, the contracting officer must send a certified copy of the receipt for the deposited security and a certified copy of any required power of attorney and agreement to legal counsel along with the bond.
+When a contractor furnishes security in lieu of corporate or individual sureties on bonds, the Contracting officer must send a certified copy of the receipt for the deposited security and a certified copy of any required power of attorney and agreement to legal counsel along with the bond.

 Subpart 5128.3 – Insurance